 means that your right hand will be moving the knitting needle through

 the stitches on your left hand needle.
-If you decide to wrap the

 Here are two ways to try.
 See if one of them works for you.

 The Continental knitting method means that your left hand will be moving the knitting needle through the stitches on your right hand needle.

 Once again, it's going to feel awkward at first so take your time in finding the knitting method that you like.

 Learning to hold your knitting needles and yarn takes practice and patience so don't worry too much about it for now.
-Just start knitting - you'll get it.